damianhakert/damianhakert.github.io/source/posts/2017-01-03-set-expectations.html.md

 author: Job van der Voort
 author_twitter: Jobvo
 categories:
-description:
+description: I believe that creating overhead with meetings and reviews is a risk to the efficiency and remote culture of organisations.
+It should be actively avoided for an organisation to succeed remote at scale.
 ---

-With GitLab Inc growing to more than 150 people working remotely and steadily increasing, inevitably new challenges come up while building great software.
+With GitLab Inc growing to [more than 150 people](/team) working remotely and steadily increasing, inevitably new challenges come up while building great software.
-We never shied away from hierarchy, but recently I’ve been noticing a trend towards more traditional people management in an effort to maintain focus on shipping at scale.
+We never shied away from [hierarchy](/team/structure), but recently I’ve been noticing a trend towards more traditional people management in an effort to maintain focus on shipping at scale.

 I believe that creating overhead with meetings and reviews is a risk to the efficiency and remote culture of organisations.
 It should be _actively_ avoided